-• sebtron a year ago
+• sebtron 2 years ago

 If you are interested in this topic, the author of pooltool[1], a billiards simulator, has a nice blog series about it [2].